 - (a) All employees assigned to attend training shall attend as scheduled unless previously excused by their immediate supervisor.
 Excused absences from mandatory training should be limited to the following: - 1.
 Court appearances - 2.
 First choice vacation - 3.
 Sick leave - 4.
 Physical limitations preventing the employee's participation. - 5.
 Emergency situations - (b) When an employee is unable to attend mandatory training, that employee shall: - 1.
-Notify his/her supervisor as soon as possible but no later than one hour prior to the start of training. - 2.
-Document his/her absence in a memorandum to his/her supervisor. - 3.
-Make arrangements through his/her supervisor and the Training Administrator to attend the required training on an alternate date.
+Notify their supervisor as soon as possible but no later than one hour prior to the start of training. - Document their absence in a memorandum to his/her supervisor. - 3.
+Make arrangements through their supervisor and the Training Manager to attend the required training on an alternate date.